sharad-s/gophercises-solutions/05-sitemap-builder/README.md

 ### Random

 - Cobra is a good tool for building CLI applications
 - I'm still ahving trouble wrapping my head around functions returning functions, and how calling those respective functions really works.
+- Reminder: use `var` to declare a variable and its type without setting it. use `:=` to declare a variable and set it
+- wtf is struct{}{}

 ### Overview